hwattenberger/scheduling_application/README.md

 ## 🎈 What did I learn? <a name="learnings"></a>
 This project took a while and I learned loads.
 - Data model.
 I went through a number of iterations on how to store schedules.
 Ultimately I have a much better understanding of when to make certain choices of creating new Schemas/Models/Documents and when to imbed.
 - MongoDB.
-I hadn't used pipelines before and spend a good deal of time learning how to extract complex data from a database.
+I hadn't used pipelines before and spent a good deal of time learning how to extract complex data from a database.
 - Dates.
 Dealing with dates with a server with a different timezone.
-I still have more to learn here.
+I learned some but still have more to learn here.
 - Authentication.
 I understanding authentication a lot more.
 Certainly using passport but also middleware in NodeJS.
 As part of this project, I did research into sessions & JWT.
+Happy that I was able to use Google auth in addition to native.
 - Deploying.
-This is deployed in Heroku on the back-end and Netlift for React so learning about how to do that and also dealing with CORS.
+This is deployed in Heroku on the back-end and Netlify for React so learning about how to do that and also dealing with CORS.
 - Code organization.
 I am reasonably happy with the output but I think there's still opportunity to improve especially with my React components (could be more split up into more appropriate folders).
 - React.
-I now understanding much better useContext and useReducer.
+I spent a lot of time on the React portion of this application.
+Among other things, I now understanding much better useContext and useReducer.
 - MaterialUI.
 I wanted to try using something instead of making everything from scratch.
 It certainly saved some time and I was able to see many different components.
 I liked using the Snackbar - I'd use that more broadly in future projects to help users understand that what they are doing is successful (or unsuccesful)

 ## 🎈 Todos <a name="todos"></a>